 What TNC Has Done/Is Doing

 Fire once was part of the natural cycle of life on the prairie.
 It cleaned out underbrush, killed invasive plants and increased the vigor of fire-dependent plants.
-Each year, the Conservancy conducts ecologically sensitive controlled burns at Red Rock Prairie to enhance the quality of the vegetation.
+Each year, TNC conducts ecologically sensitive controlled burns at Red Rock Prairie to enhance the quality of the vegetation.

 Red Rock, like many prairies in the state, has a problem with harmful, non-native species.
 Weedy plants like smooth brome and Kentucky bluegrass compete with the prairie's native plants.
-By using controlled burns, the Conservancy can keep these invasive plants in check.
+By using controlled burns, TNC can keep these invasive plants in check.

 The preserve has undergone a total transformation since 1998, with the removal of an old farmsite, trees, powerlines and fences.
 It is large enough to give visitors a real feel of open prairie.